-- a.
-Sexual harassment in the American culture - i.
-Definition unwanted advances often with real or perceived power issues - ii.
+- ii.
 Acceptable boundaries - iii.
-Interpret definition and boundaries to camp life - iv.
-Discuss relationship to their cultures - V. Consequences - b.
-Child abuse in the American culture - Definition Behavior perceived to be abusive by the child that can be physical, emotional, sexual, verbal or neglect and inflicted by an adult or another usually older child. - ii.
-Acceptable boundaries - iii.
-Discuss appropriate camper/adult contact and two-person supervision as it relates to your camp. - iv.
-Discuss relationship to their culture - V. Consequences - vi.
+Discuss appropriate camper/adult contact - iv.
+Discuss relationship to their culture - $v. \ \ Consequences$ - vi.
 Bullying - c.
 Supervision situations male and female roles - i.
 What is the role of women in their cultures - ii.
 Discuss challenges of supervision based on cultural values - 1.
 Is it easy for men to be supervised by women? - 2.
 Do men supervisors expect as much from women? - 3.
 Interpret to the situation in camp - d.
 Camp culture/traditions/legends - i.
 Define your camp culture and purpose of traditions - ii.
 Share songs, stories, ceremonies, etc. - 7.
 Adjustment - a.
 Homesickness - i.
 Everyone experiences it, both adults and children.
 It can translate into physical symptoms. - ii.
-Stay involved in activities and with other people. - iii.
-Try to substitute camp things for support/familiarity from home. - iv.
-Stay in contact with home but not to the extent that it isolates from camp life. - b.
+Stay involved in activities and with other people - iii.
+Try to substitute camp things for support/familiarity from home - iv.
+Stay in contact with home but not to the extent that it isolates from camp life - b.
 Wellness - i.
 Get enough rest and build up your stamina.
 Eat well balanced meals and be willing to try new foods.
-Understand the need for carbohydrates at altitude and increased activity. - ii.
-Keep taking medications regularly. - iii.
-Maintain good hygiene. - iv.
-Take care of things when they are small/just beginning so don't become major health issues. - V. Pay attention to how you react to stress, what you normally do to relieve stress, and what can you do in camp to relieve stress. - C. Staying in contact with home - i.
+Understand the need for carbohydrates at altitude and increased activity - ii.
+Keep taking medications regularly - iii.
+Maintain good hygiene - iv.
+Take care of things when they are small/just beginning so don't become major health issues - v.
+Pay attention to how you react to stress, what you normally do to relieve stress, and what can you do in camp to relieve stress - c.
+Staying in contact with home - i.
 Use phone, email, mail, parcels - ii.
-Stay connected to help reentry and provide for support in times of stress - d.
-Realize you are beginning a life changing experience i.
+Stay connected to help reentry and provide for support in times if stress - d.
+Realize you are beginning a life changing experience - i.
 That means taking a personal risk, setting a goal and working toward it, and pushing yourself sometimes to new limits.
-Will you really not want to go home?
+Will you really not want to go home? - e.
+Being yourself - i.
+Being yourself will reduce stress - ii.
+You were chosen for skills and attitudes you already have but it's ok to work on making yourself better in ways you would like - f.
+Inclusion - i.
+Describe a time you experienced exclusion or feeling left out - ii.
+Describe a situation in which you felt inclusion or feeling part of the group and identify the factors that made you feel included - iii.
+Inclusion is a 2 way process.
+Identify steps you can take to reach out to Americans staff, campers and other international staff. - g.
+Stages of cultural adaptation